Category:105 Control of Work

 On certain projects, it is necessary to adjust privately owned water valves, meters and service leads.
 Such adjustments are often the responsibility of the property owner.

-As soon as all adjustments are made, the district should request Controller’s Division to submit invoices to the respective property owners involved.
-The district should provide Controller’s Division with a list of property owners making sure the list is accurate as to the responsible property owner and address.
+As soon as all adjustments are made, the district should request Financial Services to submit invoices to the respective property owners involved.
+The district should provide Financial Services Division with a list of property owners making sure the list is accurate as to the responsible property owner and address.
 Show type of adjustment(s) for each property and the cost.
 The list should be provided as soon as all adjustments are complete and should not be held until the project is accepted.
 This will assist the department in its collection efforts since there is often a lengthy time lapse between adjustments and project acceptance.

 105.21 Agreement for Shifting State Highway Entrance